get-set-fetch/get-set-fetch/README.md

 #### SelectResourcePlugin
 - Selects a resource to crawl from the current site.
 #### NodeFetchPlugin
-- Downloads a site resource.
+- Downloads a site resource using node HTTP and HTTPS libraries.
 #### JsDomPlugin
 - Generates a jsdom document for the current resource.
 #### ExtractUrlPlugin